-Your pain is as valid as that of anyone else.
+Your pain is as valid as anyone else’s.
 At some point, we’ve all spread a cloud of darkness around ourselves and those close to us when experiencing personal difficulties.

 Emotional intelligence is vital in these situations.
 We all fall down, we all experience disappointment and betrayal.
 When someone hurts us, what we feel most is anger.

 - This anger slowly channels itself into sadness and emotional exhaustion.
-People in this phase of anger are always looking to blame someone.
+People in this anger phase are always looking to blame someone.

 - Everybody faces situations like these.
-Some people are more adept at managing the pain, while others have a harder time.
+Some people are more adept at managing their pain, while others have a harder time.

-- People put up walls to protect themselves and even as a place from which to attack others.
+- People put up walls to protect themselves and even use these walls to attack others.